tsatse/bedrock/README.md

 As the name implies, links the npm package locally so that it becomes available by other local packages that would link to it.
 It runs the following command in the working directory :

     > npm link

+**npmLinkLocals**

+    {
+        actionType: 'npmLinkLocals'
+    }

+Link the npm package with any dependency package that would be linked locally.

 ### licence